NotHarshhaa/DevOps-Projects/DevOps-Project-19/README.md

 We'll start with the basics and gradually dive deeper into the technical details, so you'll find this guide helpful whether you're a beginner or an experienced DevOps engineer.
 By the end of this article, you'll have a fully functional EKS cluster and a simple containerized application up and running, with a CI/CD pipeline that automates the entire process from code to production.

-### Let's get started and explore the world of EKS, CI/CD, and automation!
+### Let's get started and explore the world of EKS, CI/CD, and automation

 ### **What we'll build**